Ksreyan0725/My_personal_portfolio/README.md

 ### Progressive Web App (PWA) 📱
 The website is built as a Progressive Web App, meaning it can be installed as a native application on both mobile and desktop devices.
 Features include:
-- App Installation: Dedicated install section in Settings Panel with smart state detection
+- **Smart Install System**: Dedicated install section in Settings Panel with automatic platform detection (iOS/Android/Desktop)
-- Offline Support: Service Worker enables offline access to the site
+- **Update Notifications**: Automatic alerts when a new version is available with "Update Now" functionality
+- **Offline Support**: Advanced Service Worker with stale-while-revalidate caching strategy
-- Version Tracking: Displays current version based on git commit count
+- **Version Tracking**: Displays current version (v1.1.1) in Settings Panel
-- Platform-Specific Instructions: Automatic detection and guidance for iOS vs Android/Desktop installation
+- **Platform-Specific Instructions**: Automatic detection and guidance for iOS vs Android/Desktop installation

 ### User Experience Enhancements
-- Preloader Animation: Smooth loading animation with branded "KSP" logo on initial page load
+- **Enhanced Preloader**: Dual spinning circles animation with gradient loading bar (v1.1.1)
-- Smooth Scrolling: Powered by Lenis library for buttery-smooth navigation
+- **Smooth Scrolling**: Powered by Lenis library for buttery-smooth navigation
-- Mobile Sidebar: Swipe-enabled navigation menu with gesture support
+- **Mobile Sidebar**: Swipe-enabled navigation menu with gesture support
-- Night Light Mode: Reduces blue light on mobile devices for comfortable evening viewing
+- **Night Light Mode**: Reduces blue light on mobile devices for comfortable evening viewing
-- Settings Panel: Comprehensive settings including theme selection, notifications, and app installation
+- **Settings Panel**: Comprehensive settings including theme selection, notifications, and app installation

 ### Accessibility ♿
 The site adheres to WCAG 2.1 AA standards: